Elk Teeth: Everything You Need To Know

 The presence of two upper canines is one of the distinctive features of the elk among the deer species.
 According to reports, these canine teeth are ivory, the same material as the long tusks of wild boars, walruses, and elephants.

-The canines are the only ivory teeth in the elk’s mouth, an item coveted by many worldwide because of its rarity.
-The canines can be used to determine the age of an elk as teeth wear over the years and grow shorter.
+The canines are the only ivory teeth in the elk’s mouth, and are coveted by trophy hunters worldwide.
+The canines can be used to determine the age of an elk, as the teeth wear down and grow shorter over the years.

 Premolars

-The premolars on the lower jaw are separated from the incisors with a small gap called a diastema.
+The premolars on the lower jaw are separated from the incisors by a small gap called the diastema.
 Adult elk have 12 premolars, six on the upper and lower jaws.
 Like all the teeth in the lower jaw of the elk, they are made of enamel.

 Molars

-Molars begin to grow in elks that are about 18 months old.
-These teeth come immediately after the premolars and are 12 in number, with six on either jaw.
-These inner and robust teeth have ridges like the premolar and are quite effective for chewing food.
+Molars begin to grow in elk that are about 18 months of age.
+These teeth come immediately after the premolars and are 12 in number, with six in each jaw.
+These teeth have ridges like the premolars and are quite effective for chewing.

 What Do Elk Use Their Teeth for?